brice-jacquin/aws-lab/module_07/01_ebs/README.md

 ### 1.2.
 Snapshot your volume

-You have an instance with 2 volumes : on root volume (SSD) and one data volume (HDD).
+You have an instance with 2 volumes : one root volume (SSD) and one data volume (HDD).
 Create a XFS (EXT4, or other) partition of the data volume (use command *mkfs.xfs*) Mount the data volume in the instance system on **/data** and write an empty file in it.
 Then save this volume by creating a **snapshot** of it.